Butter Pecan Biscotti with Chocolate

 They have a double hit of nutty flavor from both the toasted pecans and brown butter.

 Biscotti are perfect for mailing to friends and family.
 They are a sturdy cookie that won’t break during shipping, so they are my “go to” for sending as gifts.

 If you make a purchase through one of the affiliate links, I make a few pennies at no extra cost to you.
 Questions?
 Please see disclosure for info.

-How to make biscotti cookies
+How to make butter pecan biscotti

 Do you have to brown the butter?
 Yes.
 When you brown butter, it takes on a nuttiness that transforms the cookie from good to amazing.

-Making biscotti isn’t difficult.
-It is actually really easy.
-If you’ve never made them before, take your time.
+Making biscotti isn’t difficult, it’s actually pretty easy.
+If you’ve never made them before, my best advice is to take your time.
 It is the same basic concept as making most cookies.
 Add dry ingredients to wet and mix to combine.